ForecastXL/openapi-rails/README.md

 specification support and [Swagger UI](http://swagger.io/swagger-ui/) integration.

-**This gem supports only Mongoid, for other ORMs RPs are welcome.**
+**This gem supports Mongoid and ActiveRecord, for other ORMs PRs are welcome.**

 [Demo](https://openapi-demo1.herokuapp.com/openapi#/Books) project for basic `openapi-rails` integration.